 Start by contacting your bank, credit card company, credit unions, and any other impacted company and notify them of the fraud.

-They’ll close your accounts and walk you through the next steps (getting you new credit and debit cards, restoring stolen funds, etc.)
+They’ll close your accounts and walk you through the next steps (getting you new credit and debit cards, updating your bank account number, restoring stolen funds, etc.)

 - The account is fraudulent and wasn’t opened by you.

 - You’re not liable for any purchases or debts taken out by the account.

 - The company has removed the fraudulent charges from your name.

 - The fraudulent charges have been removed from your credit report.